Physical Activity and Lung Cancer

 - Some treatment can cause sterility.
 Discuss this with your doctor if you wish to have children in the future.

-Remember: Communication with your partner can ease many of your concerns about intimacy during this time.
+Remember: Communication with your partner can ease many of your concerns about intimacy during lung cancer treatment.